voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-The nfs_v4_idmap_domain parameter is used to determine the domain for nfs version 4 id mapping.
+The nfs_v4_idmap_domain parameter is used to determine the domain for NFS version 4 id mapping.
-Default is 'localdomain'.

 Default value: `$nfs::nfs_v4_idmap_domain`

 ### <a name="nfs--client--config"></a>`nfs::client::config`

-Class: nfs::client::config
-This Function exists to
- 1. configure nfs as a client
+Configure NFS as a client.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@betadots.de>

 ### <a name="nfs--client--package"></a>`nfs::client::package`

-Class: nfs::client::package

-This Function exists to
- 1. install needed packages for nfs clients
+Install needed packages for NFS clients.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>

 ### <a name="nfs--client--service"></a>`nfs::client::service`

-Class: nfs::client::service

-This Function exists to
- 1. manage the needed services for nfs clients
+Manage the needed services for NFS clients.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>

 ### <a name="nfs--params"></a>`nfs::params`

-Class: nfs::params

 This class exists to
-1. Declutter the default value assignment for class parameters.
+1. Declutter the default value assignment for class parameters,
 2. Manage internally used module variables in a central place.

 Therefore, many operating system dependent differences (names, paths, ...) are addressed in here.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>

 ### <a name="nfs--server"></a>`nfs::server`

-This class exists to
+This class exists to:
- 1. order the loading of classes
+1. Order the loading of classes,
- 2. including all needed classes for nfs as a server
+2. Including all needed classes for NFS as a server.

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <mailto:tuxmea@gmail.com>

 #### Parameters